ptv-logistics/Log4IoTHub/README.md

 ﻿### Log4IoTHub

 Azure IoT Hub appender for log4net... sending messages to the Azure IoT Hub by HttpWebRequest to avoid Service Bus SDK dependencies.
+The Messages will also be logged/sent asynchronously for high performance and to avoid blocking the caller thread.

 ## Use the nuget package
 - **https://www.nuget.org/packages/Log4IoTHub/**